ahjdzx/docker-rabbitmq-cluster/README.md

 # Building

-Once you clone the project locally use [captain](https://github.com/harbur/captain) to build the image or do with docker:
+Once you clone the project locally to build the image with docker:

 ```
-docker build -t harbur/rabbitmq-cluster .
+docker build -t ahjdzx/rabbitmq-cluster .
 ```

 # Running with docker-compose